senacor/Tutorials-Microservices/README.md

 ## Setup

-For the Microservices & Cloud Tutorials you need the following tools:
+For the Microservices Tutorials you need the following tools:
 * Java 1.8.x
 * IntelliJ IDEA (community or ultimate edition)
 * MySQL Server